Thelazia callipaeda: Morphology

 The adult Thelazia callipaeda worm typically measures 5 to 20 mm in length and 250 to 800 μm in diameter.
 The males tend to be smaller than the females in size.
 In distinguishing this species from other worms, they have a distinct buccal capsule and a cuticle with spaced transverse striations giving it a ridged appearance.
 Adult females could also be identified by the position of their vulva which is anterior to the oesophagus-intestinal junction.
 The males can be distinguished by their possession of five pairs of postcloacal papillae.

 Hosts

 In addition to humans, cats and dogs, definitive hosts of T. callipaeda include the wolf (Canis lupus), raccoon dog (Nyctereutes procyonoides), red fox (Vulpes fulva), and European rabbit (Oryctolagus cuniculus).

-This species has been found in China, France, Germany, India, Indonesia, Italy, Japan, Korea, the Netherlands, Russia, Switzerland, Taiwan, Croatia and Thailand.
-In 2021, the parasite was additionally found in the United States.
+Once restricted to East and Southeast Asia, Thelazia callipaeda is now established across Europe, with increasing reports in many countries, including Austria, Croatia, France, Germany, Greece, Italy, Moldova, Portugal, Romania, Slovakia, Spain, and Switzerland.
+Sporadic cases have recently (2021) appeared in the United States.

 Two intermediate hosts have been identified so far: Phortica variegata (Diptera: Drosophilidae) in Europe and Phortica okadai in China, which feed on tears of humans and carnivores.
 Some data suggests that only the males of A. (P.) variegata carry Thelazia callipaeda larvae, making Thelazia the only parasite species known to be spread exclusively by a male vector.